At every stage, our decisions will be led by data not dates. That means any decisions about moving from step to step will be subjected to four tests.

 People should however continue to work from home where they can and minimise all travel wherever possible.

-Step Two of the Roadmap: Reopening non-essential retail
+Step Two of the Roadmap: Reopening non-essential retail (COMPLETE)

 Step 2, which will be no earlier than 12 April, will see the opening of non-essential retail, personal care premises, and public buildings, including libraries and community centres.

 Some Indoor leisure facilities such as gyms will also reopen, as will most outdoor attractions such as outdoor hospitality venues, zoos, theme parks, and drive-in cinemas.
 Self-contained accommodation such as campsites and holiday-lets, but only for use by individuals or household groups.

 We will also see the start of reopening for our pubs and restaurants outdoors.
 And there will be no requirement for alcohol to be accompanied by a substantial meal.

 Step Three of the Roadmap: Reopening Indoor Pubs & Restaurants

 Step three will begin no earlier than 17 May.
 Most restrictions on meetings outdoors will be lifted, subject to a limit of thirty.
 And this is the point when you will be able to see your friends and family indoors - subject to the Rule of Six or the meeting of two households.